The FASF Board of Trustees reflects a remarkable diversity of backgrounds and talents.

 Colonel Cline has over 4,500 flying hours, 1,700 instructor hours, and over 600 hours combat time in the Iraq and Afghanistan theaters of operation.
 He’s flown the T-37B, T-1A, C-141B, and C-17A for the Air Force as well as numerous civilian aircraft.
-He’s a FAA certified Airline Transport Pilot that currently flies for a U.S. airline.
+He’s a FAA certified Airline Transport Pilot and currently flies for a U.S. airline.

-Secretary: Joshua “Josh” G. Plasencio.
+Corporate Secretary: Joshua “Josh” G. Plasencio.
 Josh was born and raised in El Paso, Texas where he obtained his Bachelor’s Degree in Business Administration with a major in Finance from the University of Texas El Paso.
 His first post-graduate work was in Albuquerque, NM, where he obtained licenses in both the Insurance business and the Securities professions.
 Before entering the banking industry, Josh worked his way up to be the Assistant Vice President of Planning Services for the Charles Stephen and Company, Inc., of Albuquerque.
 Then he went to work for the Wells Fargo Bank to garner banking skills and his banker’s license.

 At Wells Fargo Josh gained broad experience many banking skills, including cash management, credit analysis and risk management.
 He also became more proficient in securities trading, debt and equity financing, economic, financial, and technical indicator analyses.
 Additionally, he helped develop and implement financial plans for businesses using his knowledge of taxes, accounting, budgeting, economics, investment strategies, insurance, retirement plans, and real estate.
 The Wells Fargo responsibilities helped him gain leadership and management skills as he trained and helped support less experienced staff members.